-Here we briefly discussed all the three “Crop seasons in India” with examples.
-Often the examples of the crop seasons in India were asked in various competitive exams.
-For an example “Muskmelon belongs to which of the following crop seasons?“, Here the answer is Zaid.
-For quick overview view the summary at the end of the topic.
+Here we briefly discussed all three “Crop seasons in India” with examples.
+Often examples of the crop seasons in India were asked in various competitive exams.
+For example “Muskmelon belongs to which of the following crop seasons?”, Here the answer is Zaid.
+For a quick overview view the summary at the end of the topic.

 Three Crop seasons in India

-• Both the Term Kharif and Rabi are derived from the ‘Arabic’ language.
+• Both the terms Kharif and Rabi are derived from the ‘Arabic’ language.

 • In Arabic Language Rabi means – Spring Season